Update on the latest sports | Federal News Network

 _ Dallas Keuchel (KY’-kul) was pinned with the loss in his Braves debut as he labored for five innings of a 4-3 setback in Washington.
 Keuchel wasted a 3-0 lead and gave up four runs, three earned, on eight hits.
 Yan Gomes (gohmz) tied it with a fourth-inning solo homer and Anthony Rendon (rehn-DOHN’) singled home the lead run in the fifth.

+_ Albert Pujols (POO’-hohlz) drew huge cheers in his long-awaited return to St Louis before going 1-for-2 with a walk in the Angels’ 5-1 loss to the Cardinals.
+Marcell Ozuna’s (oo-ZOO’-nahz) solo homer in the sixth broke a 1-1 tie.
+Ozuna also had RBI singles in the fourth and seventh.

+_ Alex Dickerson had a grand slam and six RBIs in his San Francisco debut to lead an 11-5 thrashing of the Diamondbacks.
+Dickerson added a two-run triple in the seventh, finishing a double shy of the cycle.
+Kevin Pillar (pee-LAHR’) belted a two-run homer and drove in four for the winners.

 _ The Pirates earned a 2-1 win over the Padres as Joe Musgrove scattered five hits over seven innings.
-Jose Osuna singled home the tiebreaking run in the seventh following one of Manny Machado’s two errors.
-The loss spoiled an efficient outing by Padres starter Eric Lauer (5-7), who allowed two runs (one earned) on five hits in seven innings.
+Jose Osuna (oh-SOO’-nuh) singled home the tiebreaking run in the seventh following one of Manny Machado’s two errors.
+The loss spoiled an efficient outing by Padres starter Eric Lauer (5-7), who allowed one earned run on five hits in seven innings.

+_ Kyle Seager, Dylan Moore and Mac Williamson all homered while the Mariners were building a seven-run lead in a 10-9 win against the Orioles.
+Mallex Smith reached base five times, stole two bases and scored four runs to help the Mariners take a 10-3 lead in the fifth inning.
+Baltimore has dropped 10 straight, its longest skid since 2010.

 MLB-INDIANS-MOVES